Don't miss our holiday offer - up to 50% OFF!

 Steelbody exists because home gyms deserve better.
 For too long, the choice was simple: pay commercial prices for commercial quality, or settle for flimsy equipment that wobbles, rusts, and falls apart.
 Steelbody was built to end that compromise.

-The brand comes from Impex Fitness — a company with over 40 years in the strength equipment game.
-That experience shows in every detail: the 14-gauge steel frames, the reinforced welds, the powder-coated finishes that shrug off sweat and abuse.
-This isn’t equipment designed for a catalog photo.
-It’s designed for daily punishment.
+The brand comes from Impex Fitness — over 40 years in the strength equipment game.
+That experience shows in the details: 14-gauge steel frames, reinforced welds, powder-coated finishes that shrug off sweat and abuse.
+This isn’t catalog equipment.
+It’s built for daily use.

-The name tells the story.
+The name says it.
 Steel body.
 Heavy materials.
-Industrial design.
-Equipment that looks like it belongs in a serious training facility — because that’s exactly what inspired it.
-The signature Kodiak Brown and Grizzly Brown finishes aren’t just about aesthetics.
-They’re a statement: this gear is built different.
+Industrial look.
+The signature Kodiak Brown and Grizzly Brown finishes aren’t just about aesthetics — they signal what this gear is made of.

 Other brands chase the lowest price point with thinner steel and cheaper parts.
 Steelbody chases a different standard — the one where your rack doesn’t shake when you rerack a heavy squat, where your bench doesn’t slide across the floor mid-set, where your barbell sleeves spin smooth after thousands of reps.
-Professional quality, home gym price.
-That’s the mission.
+Commercial quality, home gym price.

 What Lifters Are Saying